25th March 2021 - 16 min read

 |Via ATM||Only at Public Bank, Maybank, and CIMB|

-If you pay your taxes late, a penalty of 10% will be imposed on the balance of tax unpaid after the deadline of 30 April 2020.
-If the tax and penalty is not paid within 60 days, a further penalty of 5% will be imposed on the amount owed.
+What happens when you pay your income tax late in Malaysia?
+A penalty of 10% will be imposed on the balance of tax unpaid after the deadline of 30 April 2021.
+A further penalty of 5% will be imposed on the amount owed if the tax and penalty is not paid within 60 days.

 If you disagree with the late payment penalty, you can forward an appeal in writing to the Collection Unit of LHDN within 30 days of being issued a Notice of Increased Assessment.
 However, the penalty imposed has to be settled regardless of any appeal – if you are successful, LHDN will refund you the relevant amount.